Brake Booster Definition and Meaning

 Definition and Function

-A brake booster, located between the master cylinder and the brakes, helps to increase the force you apply to the braking system, making it more effective.
+A brake booster, located between the master cylinder and the brakes, helps increase the force applied to the braking system, making it more effective.

 It uses vacuum pressure to enhance the force you put on the brake pedal, making it easier to stop your car.